 The muscles of your lower and middle back support your posture, help you lift heavy weights and protect your spine.
 Since lower back pain is one of the most prevalent health issues in the world, it's important to keep those muscles strong.
-The back extension
+The back extension works those spine-saving muscle groups, making it a valuable addition to many lower back pain prevention programs.

 Variations of the Back Extension